mrviduus/xUnitV3LoadFramework/docs/api-reference/loadtest-runner.md

 ## Method Resolution Logic

-The LoadTestRunner automatically detects the calling method's LoadFactAttribute using reflection and stack trace analysis:
+The LoadTestRunner automatically detects the calling method's LoadAttribute using reflection and stack trace analysis:

-1. **Scans the call stack** to find the method with `LoadFactAttribute`
+1. **Scans the call stack** to find the method with `LoadAttribute`
 2. **Extracts load test parameters** (concurrency, duration, interval)
 3. **Creates LoadExecutionPlan** with the specified configuration
 4. **Executes the load test** using the Akka.NET-based engine